franksfc/Hackintosh-Opencore-Inspiron3670-franksfc/README.md

 HID = Human-interface devices, such as keyboards, pointing devices, and digitizers like pens and touch pads.

-As flags are used for [bitwise operations](https://en.wikipedia.org/wiki/Bitwise_operation), then we can easily notice that **combinations 10 and 8 are for sure invalid now**. darkwake=8 equals actually to darkwake=0 and darkwake=10 equals to darkwake=2.
+As flags are used for [bitwise operations](https://en.wikipedia.org/wiki/Bitwise_operation), then we can easily notice that combinations 10 and 8 are for sure invalid now. darkwake=8 equals actually to darkwake=0 and darkwake=10 equals to darkwake=2.

 If we check older XNU versions, then these values are removed since XNU 2782.1.97 ( = Yosemite ):